howardyoung/one-click-hugo-cms/site/content/values/_index.md

       organisms and their environment.
 What grows where and how it is grown are a matter of choice and careful consideration for nature and communities.
     imageUrl: /img/about-sustainable-farming.jpg
-  - heading: Direct sourcing
-    text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-      That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
-    imageUrl: /img/about-direct-sourcing.jpg
   - heading: Reinvest profits
     text: >
       We want to truly empower the communities that bring amazing coffee to you.